Detecting screen readers in analytics Pros and cons

 Outwith privacy issues, the strongest argument against the technique, explains Armfield, is that “in the scheme of things, blindness is a smaller section of the number of people who can be affected by web accessibility issues.”
 An emphasis on screen reader detection for the visually impaired would perversely exclude the needs of web users with other disabilities.
 For example, a woman with motor neurone disease using a Tobii Eyegaze system to browse the web is every bit as disadvantaged by popups and overlays as a blind user, despite having full visual acuity.
 Tracking only one form of disability risks creating a slippery slope where poor web practices are deemed acceptable for users with some disabilities but not others.

 Furthermore, Adrian Roselli describes a scenario where the low numbers which would be detected through screen reader analytics would be used not to improve accessibility for the visually impaired, but to justify eliminating it.
 “Just as web devs would build features that blocked, say IE6, and then turn around to point out that IE6 usage had dropped on their sites, we can expect to see the same thing happen here,” he said.
-Amanda Rush observed that in a corporate environment, “the question of how many disabled people are using my website, because you’re asking me to allocate resources, becomes part of the cost-benefit analysis,” yet in era of swinging budget cuts, screen reader data could indeed be misused to rationalise removing the job altogether.
+Amanda Rush observed that in a corporate environment, “the question of how many disabled people are using my website, because you're asking me to allocate resources, becomes part of the cost-benefit analysis,” yet in era of swinging budget cuts, screen reader data could indeed be misused to rationalize removing the job altogether.

 Another problem with the technique is that it would generate a considerable amount of bad data.
 While the use of a screen reader is a likely indication of a visual impairment, it is not proof on its own.
-For example, like many designers, I use the NVDA screen reader to test build sites for clients, and I have better than 20⁄20 vision; tagging me as a screen reader user, with all the anonymised analytics data my visit would involve, would distort the true picture.
+For example, like many designers, I use the NVDA screen reader to test build sites for clients, and I have better than 20/20 vision; tagging me as a screen reader user, with all the anonymized analytics data my visit would involve, would distort the true picture.
 Indeed, 13% of respondents to the latest WebAIM survey indicated the use of screen readers for a disability other than a visual impairment - common ones include dyslexia and autism - but these users would still be labelled as blind or visually impaired in any tracked analytics.
 (Imagine that bad data being passed to a third party!)

 Growing legal risks